Stepping In Access

 Depending on individual requirements, the course allows students to attend their chosen sessions on a part-time basis consisting of two classes per week in college.
 The sessions can be taken as two half days or combined to make one full day.

 There are no formal entry requirements, however you must be willing to work in a group and want to develop your personal and social skills.
 You will be invited to discuss your application with a member of the team.

 A range of non-formal and formal awards and qualifications including SQA units, and ASDAN awards.

 There is a variety of vocational and creative subjects to choose from such as health basic cooking; drama; self advocacy skills; arts and crafts; gardening; music and independent learning skills, as well as classes in core skills such as information technology, personal development and numeracy.

 Most full-time students will have their fees paid.

 Students on part-time courses may also be eligible to have their course fees waived.

-You can progress to a wide range of Perth College UHI courses, further training or work.
+You can progress to a wide range of UHI Perth courses, further training or work.